 Developing teamwork doesn’t stop when you get the right people with the right attitude.
 You have to continually grow the individuals who make up the team.

 Make Time for Team Building Activities

 It is important to make time for this.
-It helps your employees take some time to regroup and continue to grow their relationship with each other.
+It will help your employees take some time to regroup and continue to grow their relationship with each other.
 These types of activities help teams build problem-solving skills.
-A crisis in a business can happen at anytime, this is why strong problem-solving skills are a must.
+A crisis in a business can happen at any time, this is why strong problem-solving skills are a must.
 It encourages your team to take charge and know how to work through it.

 Give Individuals Space to Grow

 Strong teamwork will encourage growth with the individuals.
 It’s important to make sure individuals are happy with their work and feel like they are part of the team.
 Allowing people to take the time to grow and develop will only improve the team.
 People can bring what they have learned to the team to help the business benefit.

 Constantly Encourage Support In and Outside of Work

 Your team members should be supporting each other inside and outside of work.
 They should be celebrating the joys and even setbacks together.
 It helps increase the level of trust.
 When there is constant support, your team will start to feel more like teamwork instead of a working group.
 When people feel support, they are more open to turning to those people for help.
 Trust and support are essential because it gives people a solid foundation.

 Even though you may have a team already built, it is important to continually check up on them.
 Ask them how they are doing, not with just work but also their life.
 It is important to show you care because it will motivate them to work hard.